Park Address: 1200 Woodbury Dr, Ann Arbor, MI 48104

 park is within walking distance to the Big House (University of Michigan

-Stadium), and because park rules prohibit alcohol or smoking, this is a favorite, family-friendly spot for tail-gating on game days.
+Stadium).
+Because park rules prohibit alcohol or smoking, this is a great family-friendly spot for tailgating on game days.
 Local restaurants and shops can be found on

 S. Industrial Highway, within a 10 minute walk.